Photography mdavid.com.au

 Lets very little light into the lens.
 That means you need a slower shutter speed.
 You get MORE depth of field, so you notice the background.

 So that’s it.
 Now you know it!
-Photography becomes a balancing act between depth of field, aperture and shutter speed, with you, the photographer choosing which aspect to give priority to, according to what you’re photographing at the time and how you think it will look best.
+Photography becomes a balancing act between depth of field, aperture and shutter speed, with you — the photographer — choosing which aspect to give priority to, according to what you’re photographing and how you think it will look best.

 But what if that dinosaur was running?
 In that case you would be more concerned about motion blur in your photo.
 So you tell your camera to give priority to its shutter speed.
 That means you go to shutter speed priority mode (also called time value priority mode — it will be marked as TV, or S on the mode dial, depending on the brand of camera), then once you’re in that mode you select a shutter speed fast enough to freeze the dinosaur’s movement.
 Your camera will then pick an appropriate aperture to get the exposure right.